Havasupai Falls is arguably the nicest place on earth. Rome, Rio De Janeiro, Siem Reap are in my top 4 places and Havasupai is probably my #1.

 An exciting day!
 From the second you overlook the canyon you are about to descend you know it is going to be an amazing experience.

 The hike overall wouldn’t be too bad if it wasn’t for packing in a 30-50lb backpack.
 While difficult, it truly is worth all of sweat and pain as you go along one of the prettiest hikes in the world.

 For 7 miles you’ll walk through the canyon with plenty of photo-ops along the way.
 I would take your pictures on the way down because the mood will probably be much less upbeat on the way back.

-Walking into Supai you will see where to check-in on your left to get your camping info and tags.
+Walking into Supai you will see where to check-in on your right (used to to be on the left) to get your camping info and tags.
 There’s also a basketball court, worth taking a few shots in one of the prettier basketball locations I’ve ever seen.

 Once fueled up in Supai head the last 2 miles down to the campground.
 As you get closer the creek will appear with your first glimpse of the gorgeus water.
 1.5 miles down you will come up to 50 Foot Falls & Lower Navajo Falls on your left.

 As you come round the last stretch you will come up to breathtaking Havasu Falls and you’ve made it!
 Head down the trail to pick you campsite and get ready for one of the best experiences you’ll ever have.

 I would half setup your campsite and head to Mooney Falls to check it out for a little.
 If you have time you can walk back you Havasu Falls as well.
-Getting your pictures of Mooney the first night also help you save time the next morning to get your Beaver Falls & Confluence adventure on.
+Getting your pictures of Mooney the first night also helps you save time the next morning to get your Beaver Falls & Confluence adventure on.

 Day 2 – Hiking To Beaver Falls & Maybe The Confluence If You Choose